Naturalisation

 Can I become a German citizen?

-If your parents are German citizens or in case you were born in Germany (given your parents meet specific requirements), you will be automatically granted German citizenship.
+If your parents are German citizens or if you were born in Germany (provided your parents meet specific requirements), you will be automatically granted German citizenship.
 You will learn more in our chapter "Born in Germany".
 You can also obtain German citizenship without being born here or having parents who are German citizens.
 To do so, you need to go through a process called naturalisation ("Einbürgerung").

 What do I need to know?